dchorazkiewicz/Physics-2024-25-Summer/docs/Exercises_for_Students/exercises_dch.md

 - Assume all sources emit waves with the same amplitude $A$, wavelength $\lambda$, and frequency $f$.
 - The waves are coherent, maintaining a constant phase difference.
-- You may use simulation and visualization tools such as MATLAB, Python (with libraries like Matplotlib), or other graphical software to aid in your analysis.
+- You may use simulation and visualization tools such as Python (with libraries like Matplotlib), or other graphical software to aid in your analysis.

-#### Objective:
+#### Deliverables:

-The goal is to understand how the geometric arrangement of wave sources influences the resulting interference patterns on the water surface.
+1. A Markdown document with Python script or notebook implementing the simulations.
+2. A detailed explanation of the interference patterns observed for the chosen regular polygon with the goal of understanding wave superposition.
+3. Graphical representations of the water surface showing constructive and destructive interference regions.

 ## Circuits